Skip to Main Content

 • Video from Clarivate (who own the WoS) Better searching - truncation, phrase searching and Boolean (5.12)

-• Need more - Go to Clarivate help page - scrowl down to "Strategies for getting results" and click on + sign to open out page of useful videos.
-See all 26 videos here.
+• Need more - Go to Clarivate help page - scroll down to "Strategies for getting results" and click on + sign to open out page of useful videos.